Light-induced Non-uniform Surface Polarization Evolution as Active Matter Motion Mechanism: Discussion

-We suppose that the experimental results mentioned in the Introduction, especially the manipulation of light effect by particles and generation of complex structures due to the orientation order, confirm the possibility of functioning of individual elements that are assumed to occur in the motion mechanism proposed.
-Thorough analysis of these processes requires detailed knowledge of the intrinsic processes within the bacterium, allowance for exact geometry and variation of the environmental temperature and illumination intensity.
-These problems lie beyond the framework of this paper since its purpose is to demonstrate the possibility of the bacterium motion mechanism due to the interaction of the deformed bacterium surface with water flows and to the interaction of the inhomogeneous polarization distribution on the bacterium surface with ions contained in the water.
-We emphasize that this mechanism of bacteria motion is based on the induced self-consistent behavior of the active matter, especially polarized domains of sulfur globules, within the bacterium.
-It is the process occurring within the bacterium due to external factors.
-This feature makes it different from the known electrothermophoresis that is an external process.
+So, the assumption that luminous flux enhances polarization of globules \cite{Agar1989}, intensifies their natural continuous motion through the thermoelectric mechanism caused by additional spatially inhomogeneous temperature distribution between the illuminated and shaded bacterium parts in a similar way as for other optically active molecules \cite{Tabe2003, Rebesh2022, Iti, Kal, Uts, Mark, Bra} and provides them with torque looks natural.
+We suppose that globules have sufficient momentum to move inside the bacterium's volume.
+Since globule motion is governed by the inhomogeneous charge concentration and temperature distribution \cite{Iacopini2006, Alo, Pav, Wen, Kai, LAVRENTOVICH201697} the enhanced globule polarization with intensified globule motion and torque results in charge redistribution both within the bacterium's volume and on its surface that lead to the development of the non-uniform polarization distribution on the bacterium's surface, along with surface deformation and surface torque.
+We suppose that the globule's polarization, momentum and torque are all sufficient to non-uniformly redistribute the dipoles at the surface, soliton-like deform the surface itself and provide the surface with torque to evolve such soliton-like disturbance along the bacterium's surface in a form we obtained in section Results.
+We suppose that such disturbances of polarization and deformation at the bacterium's surface caused by self-consistent globule motion recur while an ambient light has sufficient intensity.
+The more accurate self-repetition of these disturbances and the higher frequency of them provide a higher velocity for the bacterium.
+Finally, we suppose that polarization magnitudes and surface deformation amplitudes are sufficient to provide a directional motion of the bacterium, in correspondence to the velocity estimation in the Results section.
+We suppose that the experimental results mentioned in the Introduction and Results, especially the manipulation of light effect by particles and generation of complex structures due to the orientation order, support the possibility of the functioning of individual elements that are assumed to occur in the motion mechanism proposed.
+Thorough analysis of these processes requires detailed knowledge of the intrinsic processes within the specific micro-swimmer, like the Chromatium okenii bacterium, allowance for exact geometry and variation of the environmental temperature and illumination intensity.
+These problems lie beyond the framework of this paper since its purpose is to demonstrate the possibility of the micro-swimmer's motion mechanism due to the interaction of the inhomogeneous polarization distribution on the micro-swimmer surface with ions contained in the water and to the interaction of the deformed micro-swimmer surface with water flows.
+We emphasize that this mechanism of micro-swimmer's motion is based on the induced self-consistent behavior of the active matter, in the case of Chromatium okenii, for example, polarized domains of sulfur globules.
+It is the process occurring within the micro-swimmer due to external factors.
+This feature makes it different from the known electrothermophoresis, which is an external process.